robindavidgames/ci-project02/README.md

 * A scoring cheat-sheet is to the right of the play area, so that users can always see their objectives.
 * Full rules to the game are below the play area.
 * The site has a custom favicon.
+* The game uses "defensive design" principles which ensure that the user cannot easily or accidentally cheat.
+They cannot place dice in blocked spaces, they cannot place the same dice multiple times, and they cannot activate spaces without having first chosen a dice to use.

 ## Testing

+* The site functions as expected.
+* All internal and external links work.
+* The design is responsive to screen size.
+* The JavaScript code works as expected, excuting the game rules as planned.
+* The site has been tested on multiple browers (Firefox and Chrome) and multiple mobile platforms (Android and iOS).

 ## Bugs and Issues